adyxax/www/content/docs/adyxax.org/vaultwarden/install.md

 ## Kubernetes manifests in terraform

 This app is part of an experiment of mine to migrate stuff from traditional hosting to kubernetes.
 I first wrote manifests by hand then imported them with terraform.
-I do not like it and find it too complex/overkill but that is managed this way for now.
+I do not like it and find it too complex/overkill but everything is managed this way for now.

 ### DNS CNAME

-Since all configuration regarding this application is in terraform, so is the dns :
+Since all configuration regarding this application is in terraform, so is my dns :
 ```hcl
 resource "cloudflare_record" "pass-cname" {
   zone_id = lookup(data.cloudflare_zones.adyxax-org.zones[0], "id")